 I bring up this incident to make a point not about personal safety in Japan, but about the revelatory nature of travel there.
 Japan’s most alluring single attribute is its capacity to surprise and challenge, even though it seems, on the surface, to be the most predictable and easy destination in the world.

 Indeed, I don’t mention my recent robbery to dissuade you from traveling to Japan, but to encourage it.
 The theme of my retooled Japan photo compilation, which you’ll find below, is lesser-seen perspectives on iconic Japanese architecture, culture, cuisine and scenery.

-What better way to introduce this post, which weaves together pictures from all seven of my trips to Japan, than from a perspective in which I never thought I’d see the country prior to 22 days ago?
+What better way to introduce this post, which weaves together pictures from all of my trips to Japan, than from a perspective in which I never thought I’d see the country prior to 36 months ago?